 Excellent National Gallery of Art multi-page study of The Art of Painting.

 Imagine being the privileged guest of honor at the home of art historian Kees Kaldenbach, listening to a lecture on the astounding visual wonders that the Delft painter Johannes Vermeer has bestowed upon us.
-Afterwards, he will accompany you to the nearby Rijksmuseum where he will quietly point out and explain the visual wonders of Vermeer's technique; contents, brushstrokes, details, composition, color.
+Afterward, he will accompany you to the nearby Rijksmuseum where he will quietly point out and explain the visual wonders of Vermeer's technique; contents, brushstrokes, details, composition, color.

 Pieter Haringsma presents a sizable number of evocative photographs of Holland.
 His unique way of looking reveals many hidden treasures of his hometown Delft.